Make this simple, portable DIY lap desk with just one board using these easy step-by-step plans. No fancy tools or skills required!

 Another option for finishing the lap desk includes Bob’s Miracle Finish for Wood.
 This finish is easy to apply, but it needs 24 hours to dry between coats, and it’s best to apply three coats.
 This means it would take three days to finish the desk.
 Plus, it’s flammable, so this finish wasn’t an option for me.

 Related: Bob’s Miracle Finish for Wood

-My second choice was shellac.
+I also considered shellac.
 Shellac is easy to apply, dries quickly, and doesn’t need to be sanded between coats.
 This means I could apply three coats in one day.
-But shellac is also flammable so I couldn’t use it in my workshop.
+But shellac is also flammable, so I couldn’t use it in my workshop.

 How to Make a DIY Lap Desk

 - Get the FREE plan here (includes detailed instructions, measurements, and bonus tips).

 Apply wood glue to the edges of boards and clamp.
 Remove the clamps when the glue is dry.